Our promise-keeping God

 Joseph, sold as a slave.

-18 His feet were hurt with shackles
+18 They bruised his feet with shackles

 19 YHWH’s word refined him